All about the Main and its murals

 Isa Tousignant

-Isa Tousignant is a Montréal-based editor and storyteller with a curiosity that runs deeper than most.
+Isa Tousignant is an editor and storyteller with a curiosity that runs deeper than most.
 She has chatted life philosophies with celebrity chefs, gemologists, arena rockers and furries.
-All were transformative.
+(All were transformative.)
+Her favourite things include discovering new flavours and celebrating the creativity that defines her hometown, Montréal.